 Focus and Scope

-The Traffic Safety Research interdisciplinary journal has the aim to become a reference point for the international research community within the domain of road transport safety.
-The journal promotes publication of innovative and ground-breaking research within engineering, psychology, sociology, medicine and other related fields in attempt to explain and address the phenomena of road casualties.
+The Traffic Safety Research interdisciplinary journal has the aim to become a reference point for the international research community within the domain of road safety.
+The journal's overaching objective is to contribute to the global shift to the Safe System paradigm within the road transportation domain.
+The journal promotes publication of innovative research within engineering, psychology, sociology, medicine and other related fields in attempt to explain and address the phenomenon of road casualties.
 Proactive methods and analyses as well as multidisciplinary views on the road traffic safety problems are encouraged.

 The journal topics cover (but not limited to):

 - system analysis and policy research related to road safety;

 - in-depth exploration and causal explanation of accident mechanisms;

 - behaviour and attitudes in traffic related to safety;